Skardu: Medieval History

 In the 14th century, Muslim scholars from Kashmir crossed Baltistan's mountains to spread Islam.
 The Noorbakshia Sufi order further propagated the faith in Baltistan, and Islam became dominant by the end of the 17th century.
 With the passage of time a large number also converted to Shia Islam and a few converted to Sunni Islam.

 Around the year 1500, Maqpon Bokha was crowned ruler, and founded the city of Skardu as his capital.
 The Skardu Fort was established around this time.
 During his reign, King Makpon Bokha imported craftsmen from Kashmir and Chilas to help develop the area's economy.
 While nearby Gilgit fell out of the orbit of Tibetan influence, Baltistan region remained connected due to its close proximity to Ladakh, the region which the dynasty routinely fought against.

 In the early 1500s, Sultan Said Khan of the Timurid Yarkent Khanate in what is now Xinjiang province of China, raided Baltistan.
-Given the threat illustrated by the Sultan Said's invasion, Mughal attention was roused, prompting the 1586 conquest of Baltistan by the Mughal Emperor Akbar.
+Given the threat illustrated by Sultan Said's invasion, Mughal attention was roused, prompting the 1586 conquest of Baltistan by the Mughal Emperor Akbar.
 The local Maqpon rulers pledged allegiance, and from that point onwards, beginning with Ali Sher Khan Anchan, the kings of Skardu were mentioned as rulers of Little Tibet in the historiography of the Mughal Empire.